Nikki Hiltz: Personal life

 In 2020, Hiltz founded Pride 5k, an annual charity race that has raised over $172,000 for The Trevor Project, a non-profit organization focused on suicide prevention efforts among LGBTQ youth.
 Thousands of people have supported the race.

 Since 2020, Hiltz has been in a relationship with Emma Gee, the first openly LGBT student-athlete to compete for Brigham Young University.
 Gee later competed for Temple University where she qualified for the 2021 NCAA Division I Outdoor Track and Field Championships.
 The two live in Flagstaff, Arizona with their dog, Scout.

+In 2021, Hiltz started using they/them pronouns.
 Hiltz has credited part of their success in track and field to the support received through the LGBTQ+ community.